svgeesus/svgeesus.github.io/blog/dystopia.md

 seriously.
-In retrospect, though, such incidents seem to have been the impetus for the hardening of the Brazil-Africa-India-China pipeline that seems to have happened ahead of the Miami Incident in 2019 - an apparent terrorist attack on the Miama data center severing the link from the BRIC network into GSC, followed by gallant reconstruction efforts where a replacement, higher bandwidth connection was installed free of charge.
+In retrospect, though, such incidents seem to have been the impetus for the hardening of the Brazil-Africa-India-China pipeline that seems to have happened ahead of the Miami Incident in 2019 - an apparent terrorist attack on the Miami data center severing the link from the BRIC network into GSC, followed by gallant reconstruction efforts where a replacement, higher bandwidth connection was installed free of charge.
 Inexplicably, this too became severed at several